Surname Law: Implementation

 Translation was a common method of renaming but had differing effects.
-For Assyrians, personal and geographical names with no meaning in Turkish were put in place of their original names, described as an erasure of both Assyrian heritage and identity.
-Armenian name changes often reflected stories of minority survival, though responses among the remaining Armenian community typically varied with some choosing to change their name whilst others declined.
-Some would use different names in different settings in order to avoid potentially violent situations; most adopted Turkish surnames.
+(Note: A clause for translation was planned but never made it into the final draft of the Surname Law) For Assyrians, personal and geographical names with no meaning in Turkish were put in place of their original names, described as an erasure of both Assyrian heritage and identity.
+Armenian name changes often reflected stories of minority survival (as well as larger patterns of Armenian erasure from Anatolia), though responses among the remaining Armenian community typically varied with some choosing to change their name whilst others declined.
+Some would use different names in different settings in order to avoid potentially violent situations.
+Greek families often negotiated and resisted imposition of name changes by officials, while Jews had some of the highest rates of name and surname changes.

+Criticisms

+The Surname Law was eventually criticized due to errors in its implementation among other issues.
+Writers such as Rıza Nur highlighted problems with the law such as the choice of the word "surname", the placement of the surname after the first time, and the similarity of some names to German names.
+In criticisms against the law that were made in the 1940s, it was stated that the law went beyond its original objectives due to defaults in its implementation and individual preferences.

+Ziyaeddin Fahri Fındıkoğlu was dismayed that the law created an onomastic stock of surnames that were unrelated to popular usage, and wrote an article in honor of Ziya Gökalp to suggest four changes to the law that would fix these issues.
+New surnames were also criticized for being alafranga (a term designating French/European background), and Nihad Sami Banarli felt dismayed over what he perceived as imitated surnames.
+An article concerning name changes in Kocaeli Province expressed dissatisfaction with surnames as lacking broader historical depth.

 Legacy

 In the years since the Surname Law, scholars have noted that the process of ensuring Turkish surnames was uneven, and that it ultimately became a reflection of hierarchical boundaries within families and communities.
 Popular reception to the Surname Law was multi-faceted, and stories involving the adoption of surnames are shaped by individual representations of Turkish history.
 In discussions of the history of modern Turkey, the Surname Law receives less attention than other Kemalist reforms, and is often only given passing mention; the law began to face more scrutiny around the 1990s.
-In 2006, the Surname Law was amended during legal reforms, and bans on surnames indicating non-Turkish cultures and origins were no longer in effect.
 Scholarly interest in the Surname Law was parallel to that of Atatürk's reforms and has been the subject of studies across fields like anthropology and folklore; though as of 2021, there was not an in-depth study about the implementation of the Surname Law.